-If you've got the guts for a triathlon -- but not enough hours to train -- try a shorter version.
+If you've got the guts for a triathlon, but not enough hours to train, try a shorter version.
 A sprint triathlon is a half-mile swim, 12-mile bike ride, and 3-mile run.
 In a triathlon relay, team members work together to complete a regular triathlon.

 Elite Fitness: Muscle Confusion